dotPast/XPExport/README.md

 # XPUtils
-Small plugin for player XP
+Small plugin for player XP (in russian translations planned)

 ## Commands
 `/exportxp (amount/all)` - Export your XP to bottles.
 Doesn't require bottles in your inventory